 So, what is Dungeons and Dragons and how is it like communal therapy?

-D&D is a type of tabletop role-playing game (TRPG) in which a group of around 4 players cooperate with each other to tell a story shaped by the “Dungeon Master.”
+D&D is a type of tabletop role-playing game (TRPG) in which a group of around 4 players cooperate with each other to tell a story shaped by the dungeon master (DM).

-The Dungeon Master (DM) comes up with scenarios and scenes for the players to encounter.
+The DM comes up with scenarios and scenes for the players to encounter.
 They personify the universe and its non-player inhabitants through narration and calculated dice rolls.
 They design fantastical settings, dramatic hooks, and challenging encounters.
 The DM is a hybrid of a playwright, author, director, sound designer, manager, game designer, and visual artist.

 Like a Collective Lucid Dream